-Over the years, I’ve found that most people are like me.
+Most people are like me, I’ve discovered.
 They have some memories from the glory days, play a pick-up game occasionally, but mostly enjoy watching their favorite teams.
-However, a few years ago, I noticed that I was more than just an active viewer.
-My schedule was set by the upcoming game.
-My nights were increasingly spent in front of a TV screen.
-Not only did I experience the emotions of a good game, but they hung around after the game.
-I recognized that sports had taken too significant of a place in my heart.
-I needed to go to bed and watch the highlights the next day.
-I needed to put my enjoyment of sports in perspective of my pursuit of Christ.
+But a few years ago, I realized I was more than just an active viewer.
+Upcoming games set my schedule.
+I increasingly spent nights in front of a TV screen.
+Not only did I experience the emotions of a good game, but they hung around afterward.

-David Prince provides answers to a wide range of questions in this interview with The Southern Blog.
+David Prince provides answers to a wide range of questions about sports and ministry.
 He shares his own interest in sports, lessons from sports for the Christian life, and guidance for families with athletes.
 One of my favorite quotes comes from his response to avoiding sports idolatry:

 For more from David Prince, see his book In the Arena: The Promise of Sports for Christian Discipleship.

-This eight-part series is full of great advice for athletes and fans from a fellow sports-lover.
+This eight-part series from a fellow sports-lover is full of great advice for athletes and fans.
 Mahaney’s focus is helping athletes play to the glory of God.
-If your child plays sports and wants to be faithful to Christ, Mahaney’s book based on these posts would be a great gift (Don’t Waste Your Sports).
+If your child plays sports and wants to be faithful to Christ, Mahaney’s book based on these posts makes a great gift (Don’t Waste Your Sports).

 This is an important question.
-The answer can go either way depending on the leadership of the parents.
-Sports can be used to serve self or glorify God.
-Sports can pull a student’s affections away from Christ or compel them to live for Christ.
+The answer can go either way depending on parental leadership.
+We can use sports to serve ourselves or glorify God.
+Sports can pull kids’ affections away from Christ or compel them to live for Christ.
 “Sports, rightly understood, are but a means to a greater end of delighting in God.
 Though, like all good gifts, sports can be corrupted and become an idolatrous competitor with God instead of a means to glorify him.”